openmeterio/openmeter/docs/event-ingestion.md

 The `data` property can contain any valid JSON object, and when configuring meters using [JsonPath](https://github.com/json-path/JsonPath), individual values can be extracted.

 CloudEvents is adopted by many Cloud Native solutions, making it effortless to extract usage data from infrastructure solutions.
-SDKs are available for common programming languages, simplifying the creation, validation, and reporting of usage events to OpenMeter
+SDKs are available for common programming languages, simplifying the creation, validation, and reporting of usage events to OpenMeter.

 ## Event Processing

 OpenMeter continuously processes usage events, allowing you to update meters in real-time.
 Once an event is ingested, OpenMeter aggregates the data based on your defined meters.
-For example, you can define meters called "Parallel jobs", and OpenMeter will aggregate the maximum number of jobs by each customer over a given time period.
+For example, you can define a meter called "Parallel jobs", and OpenMeter will aggregate the maximum number of jobs by each customer over a given time period.

 Using an example, let’s dive into how OpenMeter’s event processing works.
 Imagine you want to track serverless execution duration by endpoint and you defined the following meter: